gatsbyjs/gatsby/docs/blog/2020-07-20-Khaled-Garbaya-Life-After-Recipes/index.md

 Don't get me wrong -- starters are amazing.
 But they try to do too many jobs, setting up your Gatsby project while also acting as a demo for the setup.
 You can only use one starter in your project, so you also need to be lucky enough to find one that combines all the features you want -- without a whole bunch that you _don't_ want.

-## Gatsby, After Recipes: Three little words
+## Gatsby, After Gatsby Recipes: Three little words

 All those steps we just went through above?
 (Well, the ones we remembered, anyway).
-Now that Recipes are here, all that setup can be replaced with three little words: `gatsby recipe tailwind`.
+Now that Gatsby Recipes are here, all that setup can be replaced with three little words: `gatsby recipe tailwind`.

 https://twitter.com/kylemathews/status/1256258010717941760

-Recipes are written in MDX, which is a great choice.
+Gatsby Recipes are written in MDX, which is a great choice.
 MDX makes Gatsby Recipes instructions and explanations easily readable for humans while using React components syntax to declare desired state.

 You can combine recipes in your Gatsby project at any stage of the project.
 And, since this can be a pure configuration, it won't affect your work in progress!